Department

 Examination.

-So as to enable women students
+So as to enable women students to

-Queen Mary’s College, Chennai and the other at Arulmigu Meenakshi
+Mary’s College, Chennai and the other at Arulmigu Meenakshi

-Government Arts College for Women, Madurai have been established
+Government Arts College for Women, Madurai have been established by

-by the Government to give free coaching to women students.
+the Government to give free coaching to women students.
 In each

-centre, 60 women students are given free coaching for appearing
+centre, 60 women students are given free coaching for appearing in

-in IAS/IPS Examinations.
+IAS/IPS Examinations.
 During the current financial year, the

 Government have provided a sum of Rs.
 10.00 lakhs for implementing